betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 **Reduces Effort**
 - Remove Clothing Layer to reduce your body's need for sweat.
-- Stick Spade in the ground when you get to the cache to avoid having to pick it up from the ground when you return to the Land.
+- Stick Spade in the ground when you get to the cache to avoid having to pick it up from the ground when you return to the Environment.

 **Avoids Hassles**
 - BodyRotate before BodySlot to prevent BagSnag